ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amphtml_ads/index.md

 *   Use the [AMP validator](https://validator.ampproject.org/) for one-off testing.
 *   Partner with [Cloudflare](https://blog.cloudflare.com/amp-validator-api/) and use their public validator end point.

+[tip type="note"]
-Note: To render AMPHTML ads quickly on AMP pages (i.e., using preferential rendering in Fast Fetch), the syntax must be correct.
+**NOTE –**  To render AMPHTML ads quickly on AMP pages (i.e., using preferential rendering in Fast Fetch), the syntax must be correct.
 If the syntax isn't valid, the ad will still render, just not as quickly.
+[/tip]

 ## Supporting AMPHTML ads in RTB